SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 * If you have problems with the touchscreen (swapped axis etc.) run `bash update_hyperpixel4_boot.sh`
 * If your screen width is smaller than 500px, e.g. 480px (typical Hyperpixel width) you can use `bash adapt_to_small_screen.sh 20` to shift the screen by 20px (chromium bug)
 * Continue with the step 'SEPIA Client Setup' of the common instruction above or configure system via display/touchscreen

+## Basic uninstallation steps

+There is no uninstall script yet and some things will depend on your specific installation variant.
+The easiest way is to simply reinstall the OS but here are roughly the required steps:
+* Open the folder `~/sepia-client` and run `shutdown.sh`
+* Delete folder `~/sepia-client`
+* Delete folder `~/clexi`
+* Delete folder `~/.config/openbox` and remove 'openbox' via `sudo apt-get remove openbox`
+* Remove Chromium via `sudo apt-get remove chromium-browser`
+* Open `~/.bashrc` and remove the SEPIA entry below '# Run SEPIA-Client on login?'
+* Delete, check or adjust your ALSA config `~/.asoundrc` prüfen oder entfernen

+Whats left are packages like Node.js, Xserver and hardware related stuff (if you've installed a touchscreen or microphone etc.).